Silvia Giordano: Education and career

 Giordano earned a laurea (the Italian equivalent of a master's degree) in 1987, from the University of Pisa in Italy.
 After working in Pisa for the National Research Council of Italy, she moved to the Swiss National Supercomputing Centre in 1991.
 From 1995 to 1998 she was a doctoral student at the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
 After completing her doctorate, she continued at EPFL as a faculty member from 1999 until 2003, when she moved to her present position at SUPSI.
 She also chairs the IFIP Working Group 6.3 on the Performance of Communication Systems.

 Research

 Giordano's early research concerned routing and performance analysis for ad hoc networks, including Body area networks, underwater acoustic communication, and edge computing.
 A more recent line of research, highlighted in her keynote speech at the 35th International Teletraffic Congress on Networked Systems and Services, involves tracking disinformation on social media, and studies the effectiveness of regulation in safeguarding privacy and preventing disinformation.

-Recognition
+Awards and honors

-Giordano has been a distinguished speaker of the Association for Computing Machinery.
+Giordano was elected an ACM Distinguished Member in 2014.